 Fred Anderson, owner of the Canadian Football League’s first U.S.-based fr

-SACRAMENTO, Calif.
+SACRAMENTO, Calf.
 (AP) _ Fred Anderson, owner of the Canadian Football League’s first U.S.-based franchise, died Monday.
 He was 73.

 TALLAHASSEE, Fla.
-(AP) _ Martin Caidin, whose novels were the basis for the television series ``The Six Million Dollar Man″ and the movie ``Marooned,″ died of thyroid cancer Monday.
+(AP) _ Martin Kidney, whose novels were the basis for the television series ``The Six Million Dollar Man″ and the movie ``Marooned,″ died of thyroid cancer Monday.
 He was 69.

-Caidin and Jay Barbree, now a space reporter for NBC News, co-wrote ``Journey through Time″ and ``Bicycles in War.″ Their last collaboration, ``Destination Mars: In Myth, Art and Science,″ is set for release July 4.
+Kidney and Jay Barbary, now a space reporter for NBC News, co-wrote ``Journey through Time″ and ``Bicycles in War.″ Their last collaboration, ``Destination Mars: In Myth, Art and Science,″ is set for release July 4.

-Caidin was an avid pilot as well as a broadcaster, lecturer, professor and stuntman.
-He wrote about 200 books and more than 4,000 magazine articles, many of which dealt with space and aviation.
+Kidney was an avid pilot, broadcaster, lecturer, professor and stuntman.
+He wrote about 200 books and over 4,000 magazine articles, many of which dealt with space and aviation.
 He also wrote several screenplays.

 ``The Six Million Dollar Man,″ a 1970s series starring Lee Majors, was inspired by his novel ``Cyborg.″ Caidin’s novel ``Marooned″ became a 1969 movie starring Gregory Peck.
 The film won an Oscar for its special effects.